Boston Red Sox great Bobby Doerr dies at 99

 He frequently led AL second basemen in double plays, putouts and assists, crediting his fielding skill to endless hours spent bouncing a rubber ball against the front steps of his family’s Los Angeles home.

-He helped the Red Sox win the AL pennant in 1946 – the only time his teams got past the Yankees – but they lost Game 7 of the World Series to the St. Louis Cardinals when Enos Slaughter scored the winning run from first on a single.
+He returned from a year in the Navy to help the Red Sox win the AL pennant in 1946 – the only time his teams got past the Yankees – but they lost Game 7 of the World Series to the St. Louis Cardinals when Enos Slaughter scored the winning run from first on a single.
 Doerr long maintained that with just one more strong relief pitcher, they could have won more pennants.

 Forced to retire by a bad back in 1951, Doerr lived out his retirement in Oregon, his adopted home after spending a winter fishing for steelhead on the Rogue River and meeting his future wife.
 When Doerr retired, he picked up a bamboo fly rod Williams designed and named for him – but Doerr still had to pay for it.